polkadot-developers/knowledgebase/current/runtime/fees.md

   [`TransactionBaseFee`](https://substrate.dev/rustdocs/master/pallet_transaction_payment/trait.Trait.html#associatedtype.TransactionBaseFee).
 * `length_fee`: A per-byte fee that is multiplied by the number of bytes in the encoded extrinsic.
 See [`TransactionByteFee`](https://substrate.dev/rustdocs/master/pallet_transaction_payment/trait.Trait.html#associatedtype.TransactionByteFee).
-* `weight_fee`: A per-weight-unit fee that is multiplied by the weight of the extrinsic.
+* `weight_fee`: A fee based on the weight of the extrinsic.
 The weight of each dispatch is denoted via the flexible `#[weight]` annotation.
 The weight must be converted to the `Currency` type.
 For this, each runtime must define a [`WeightToFee`](https://substrate.dev/rustdocs/master/pallet_transaction_payment/trait.Trait.html#associatedtype.WeightToFee) type that makes the conversion. `WeightToFee` must be a struct that implements [`Convert<Weight, Balance>`](https://substrate.dev/rustdocs/master/sp_runtime/traits/trait.Convert.html).